dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 # Supporting Functions

+This section describes the auxiliary functions that are required to implement FrodoKEM.

+In this document, a byte is defined as an unsigned 8-bit integer, i.e., an element of the set {0, 1, ..., 255}.

-## Octet Encoding of Bit Strings {#OctetEncoding}
+## Byte Encoding of Bit Strings {#ByteEncoding}

-This document follows the little-endian formatting for octet encoding of bit strings.
+This document follows the little-endian formatting for byte encoding of bit strings.

-A bit string b = (b[0], b[1], ..., b[|b|-1]) is converted to an octet
+A bit string b = (b[0], b[1], ..., b[|b|-1]) is converted to a byte
-string (or byte array) by taking bits from left to right, packing those from the least significant bit of each octet to the most significant bit, and moving to the next octet when each octet fills up.
-For example, the 16-bit bit string (b[0], b[1], ..., b[15]) is converted into two octets f and g (in this order) as
+array by taking bits from left to right, packing those from the least significant bit of each byte to the most significant bit, and moving to the next byte when each byte fills up.
+For example, the 16-bit bit string (b[0], b[1], ..., b[15]) is converted into two bytes f and g (in this order) as

 ~~~
 f = b[7] * 2^7 + b[6] * 2^6 + b[5] * 2^5 + b[4] * 2^4 + b[3] * 2^3 + ...